1heidi/inventory_2022_nih/README.md

   * recombine with agency name from "funders_geo_200.csv" and with biodata resource "best name" from "final_inventory_2022.csv"

 * **output file:** NIH_biodata_resources_text_mined_example_2023-06-13.csv -- **see "found_terms" variable**

+* ** QUESTION: What are the characteristics of database names and is there any correlation with db topic or citation counts?

+  * query PMIDs against EPMC to retreive MESH headings and updated citation counts